 - Combat Related Special Compensation (CRSC) – CRSC began in 2008 and applies to military retirees who have a service-connected disability rating of at least 10% that stems from a combat-related incident.

-VA disability ratings can have a big impact on your military retirement pay, and as you might image, can be complicated.
+VA disability ratings can have a big impact on your military retirement pay, and as you might imagine, can be complicated.
 It is highly recommended you contact DFAS, the VA, or a Veterans Service Organization with specific questions, as they have the ability to provide more individualized assistance than can be done via a comment on this site, or via email.

 Putting it All Together

-Many retirees are surprised when they see their first military retirement pay check.
+Many retirees are surprised when they see their first military retirement paycheck.
 It is often much less than they were expecting to receive.
 It’s important to be aware of what your military retirement pay will be so you can properly plan for your military transition.

 If you are reading this before your military transition, then try to run some calculations based on your pay grade, years of service, and expected tax situation.
 This will give you a rough idea of what to expect with your military retirement pay.

-If you are reading this after your retirement, be sure to review you pay stubs and check your tax withholdings.
+If you are reading this after your retirement, be sure to review your pay stubs and check your tax withholdings.
 You want to make sure there aren’t any errors or miscommunications between DFAS and the VA (if receiving VA disability compensation).
 And you want to make sure your tax withholdings are set up correctly.
 Many veterans fail to withhold enough taxes, especially if they transition into a second career.
 The tax bill can be shocking if you aren’t prepared for it!